 Here we are conducting a simple homemade experiment.
 Under this, we are using carbon dioxide, which is quite heavier when compared to oxygen.
 This is the principal catalyzing factor of this experiment.
 This only caused the fire to die because of the absence of oxygen.

-Now, here we can try some simple, fun science experiment for kids along with some science experiments for class 6 students keeping in mind the age, guidance and supervision required.
+Now, here we can try some simple, fun science experiments for kids keeping in mind the age, guidance and supervision required.
 Try some easy kitchen science experiments.
 You can try different measurements of vinegar and baking soda and see what happens next.
 You can try this experiment with a smaller bottle as well.
 In this smaller bottle, there will be very little room for carbon dioxide, and this will increase the pressure and thus make it shoot as well.
 And in case you are aiming towards the fire extinguisher, place the straw in the hole of your lid, and then you can tighten it with the duck tape.
 This is one of the simple kids’ science project ideas.

-In case your child is enjoying this science experiment for kids, then you can try many more experiments as well.
+In case your child enjoys science, then you can try many more science experiments for kids as well.
 Try some simple and homemade science experiments which you or your kids will love.

 This will increase the bonding time between the kids and add up to their knowledge as well.
 Not to forget this is a fun way of learning and improving the concentration of kids.
 Try to give some sort of independence to your kids.
 This will make them confident as well as boost their creativity as well.

 Make sure that you try such an invisible fire extinguisher at home.
-Let us know if you have done anything similar science experiment for kids.
+Let us know if you have done anything similar to science experiments for kids.
 We would love to hear more about the same.

-You can also have a look at the science and craft experiment of Sparklebox.
+You can also have a look at the science experiments for kids on Sparklebox.
 Even grade-wise, some other experiments and craft boxes are also available at quite affordable prices.
 Have a look at them and give something interesting to your kids.